mmesiti/shell-novice/episodes/07-find.md

 11:Software is like that.
 ```

-If we use the `-r` (recursive) option,
+Similar to how the `-r` option applies `cp` to an entire directory's contents,
-`grep` can search for a pattern through all the files in
+we can add `-r` (recursive) to our `grep` command
-in a directory and its subdirectories subdirectories.
+to search for a pattern through all the files in

-Let's search "recursively" for `Yesterday`
+in a directory and its subdirectories.

-in the `shell-lesson-data/exercise-data/writing` directory:
+Let's search for `Yesterday` in the `shell-lesson-data/exercise-data/writing` directory:

 ```bash
 $ grep -r Yesterday .